 If you came to this site looking to apply for an apartment, or if you’re a current tenant, please visit our TENANT SITE

 We’ve had quite a bit of changes around here at Fat Property, LLC.
 We’ve added some more properties under our belt and even some new Team Members to our crew.
 You can find out more about them HERE.
 As you can see we were able to perfect our logo and create some awesome business cards.
 We’re also working on getting some shirts and polo’s made.
-We’re becoming pretty legit.
+We’re really excited for these.

 Here’s a quick view of our recent property we acquired in May, called Tierwester Village